smartems/smartems/docs/sources/auth/generic-oauth.md

 1. Create a new Custom OpenID Connect application configuration in the Centrify dashboard.

-2. Create a memorable unique Application ID, e.g. "grafana", "grafana_aws", etc.
+2. Create a memorable unique Application ID, e.g. "smartems", "smartems_aws", etc.

 3. Put in other basic configuration (name, description, logo, category)